Skip to main content

 Optimising Livestock Performance

-To ensure efficient management of livestock and poultry and their manures - this can significantly reduce greenhouse gas emissions and improve farm profitability.
+Efficient management of livestock and their manures can significantly reduce greenhouse gas emissions and improve farm profitability.

-• Draw up and regularly review animal health plans for all your livestock
+• Draw up and regularly review animal health plans for all livestock

 • Increase longevity of breeding stock; look for a high output per breeding unit